 The purpose of rapid opiate detox is to provide complete relief from physical dependence on opiates with little or no discomfort.
 The entire treatment program can be completed in a matter of a few days, and the detox centers make patient confidentiality a priority.

 Rapid opiate detox is not covered by health insurance plans, and it is more costly than most traditional rehab programs.
 Nevertheless, the fact that it can be performed quietly, quickly and with a minimum of discomfort makes it an attractive option for people who want to break their addiction with as little disruption to their lives as possible.

-The method of rapid detox typically requires a couple of days in a surgical center followed by a few days in recovery phase.
+The method of rapid detox typically requires a couple of days in a surgical center followed by a brief stay at a residential aftercare facility.
 The course of treatment breaks down in this way:

 – The patient presents at the surgical center and is given a full range of medical tests.
 These will include tests of heart function, a chest X-ray, liver and kidney function and a blood screen.
 If the patient has diabetes, smokes or is overweight, these will also be noted.

 The purpose of this extensive testing is to determine any health conditions that may need to be accounted for during the detox procedure.
 The protocol is individualized to best suit each patient.

 – Once the patient’s health has been evaluated, the patient is moved into the operating room of the surgical center where the actual detox is conducted.
 A board-certified anesthesiologist first administers sedation.
 The sedative ensures that the patient will not be consciously aware of any of the symptoms of withdrawal.